AwardSpace: How Terms and Conditions protect your website: disclaimer, liabilities, and more

 How to write Terms and Conditions

 1. Accurate identifying and contact details for your business.
-Terms and Conditions are essentially a legal document.
+Terms and Conditions are essentially legal documents.
 Your business must be correctly identified and users must be able to reach you with questions regarding policies or operations.

 1. A clear description of the service that your site provides and how the service should be used.